ADVERTISEMENT

 After the initial grant, local offices (most often the county recorder’s office) handled subsequent transfers of property ownership through various types of deeds.

-A warranty deed is the most common and legally complete type of deed.
-It means title to the land has been proven back to the original owner.
-The seller guarantees he has the right to sell the land and that no other parties have claims against it.
+Deeds come in two main varieties.
+Warranty deeds are the most common and legally complete, in which the title of the land has been proven back to the original owner.
+The seller guarantees that he has the right to sell the land, and that no other parties have claims against.

 Sections of a deed